zhenda-hub/zhenda-hub.github.io/content/posts/bible_stu/bible-words.md

 ## John

+> In the beginning the Word already existed.
+The Word was with God, and the Word was God.
+>
+> He existed in the beginning with God.
+>
+> God created everything through him, and nothing was created except through him.
+>
+> *(John 1:1-3 NLT)*

 > The one who is the true light, who gives light to everyone, was coming into the world.
 >
 > He came into the very world he created, but the world didn't recognize him.